Download Free Sheet Music for Hallelujah by Leonard Cohen

 Before we proceed to the Hallelujah by Leonard Cohen ukulele tutorial, it’s important to have a great start.
-So let’s first get you a copy of the music sheets.
-Download a copy of the lyrics and chords by signing up for our email list.
+So let’s first get you a copy of the sheet music.
+Unlock a copy of the lyrics and chords by signing up for our email list.

 HALLELUJAH UKULELE TUTORIAL